The Victor-Victrola Page

 Lidless Tabletop Models

 The smallest (and lowest price) Victrolas were the lidless tabletop models, which were produced in a variety of styles from 1911 through 1929.
-Typical examples would be the VV-IV, VV-VI, and VV 1-1.
-These models have the metal dataplate located on the side of the machine, and the license label was pasted underneath.
-The cabinets for these lidless phonographs were actually manufactured by The Jordan Woodworking Co, or Sheip Manufacturing, under contract to Victor.
+Typical examples would be the "VV-IV" (shown at left), "VV-VI", and "VV 1-1".
+These models have the metal dataplate located on the side of the machine (or under the turntable in some cases), and the license label was pasted underneath.
+The cabinets for most of these lidless phonographs were actually manufactured by The Jordan Woodworking Co, or Sheip Manufacturing Co., under contract to Victor.

-Lidded Tabletop Models
+Tabletop Models with Lid

 For slightly more money, a Victrola buyer could purchase a "lidded" tabletop model.
-The Victrola XII, introduced in 1909 was the first model of this type, and was followed by models such as the VV-VIII, VV-IX and several others.
-The VV-X and VV-XI, began their existence as a lidded tabletop model, but were quickly transformed into popular floor models.
+The "Victrola XII", introduced in 1909 was the first model of this type, and was followed by models such as the "VV-VIII", "VV-IX" (shown at left) and several others.
+The popular "VV-X" and "VV-XI" models, began their existence as a lidded tabletop model, but were quickly transformed into popular floor models.
 Lidded tabletop models were made through the late 1920's.

 Upright Floor Models

 The most popular and common Victrolas were the upright floor models.
-The very first Victrola used this basic design, and variations of the upright floor model configuration continued until the Orthophonics were introduced in late 1925.
-Popular examples of this style include the VV-XVI, VV-X and VV-XI (after 1912), VV-XIV, and VV-100.
-Several variations of the floor design exist.
-The Victrola XVI (originally designated as "VTLA" on the dataplate) used a pair of unusual L-shaped storage doors with the horn opening in the middle (as seen in the photo below), which are referred to as "L-door Victrolas".
-"Conventional door" Victrolas have simple rectangular storage and tone control doors.
-Queen Anne type floor models (early XIV, VV-370 and a few others) are readily identified by the use of gracefully curved long legs supporting the cabinet.
+The very first Victrola used this design in 1906, and variations of the upright floor model configuration continued until the Orthophonics were introduced in late 1925.
+Popular examples of this style include the "VV-X" and "VV-XI" (shown on left), "VV-XIV", and "VV-100".
+"Conventional door" Victrolas (left) have simple rectangular storage and "tone doors" (the top doors, which are used to control the sound volume during operation).
+Many variations of the floor cabinet design exist.
+The "Victrola XVI" (initially designated as "VTLA" on the dataplate) used a pair of unusual L-shaped storage doors with the tone door opening in the middle (right), which are referred to as "L-door Victrolas".
+These were produced until 1912, when the XVI transitioned into a conventional door design.
+Queen Anne type floor models are readily identified by the use of gracefully curved long legs supporting the cabinet.
 Upright Victrolas were discontinued in 1925.

 Hump-Back Console Models